majidypd/alopeyk-task/README.md

  - lat (please fill with correct Latitude if tou want to test in next step)
  - lng
  - address

- if every thing goes fine you see the success message so now you have a seller.  go back to step one and try to login with seller credentials and take a token. now you can add a product . send a post request to YourHOST/public/api/product/store
+ If every thing goes fine you see the success message so now you have a seller.  go back to step one and try to login with seller credentials and take a token. now you can add a product . send a post request to YourHOST/public/api/product/store